This site contains promotional material

 At year 3, an interim safety and efficacy analysis was planned and, at year 8, an efficacy and safety follow-up was planned.

-Adverse reactions attributed to Libmeldy
+Adverse reactions attributed to Libmeldy1

 • Risk of insertional oncogenesis: There is a theoretical risk of leukaemia or lymphoma after treatment with Libmeldy.